-ABS accumulators store and hold hydraulic pressure for the systems hold-release-reapply cycle.
+ABS accumulators store and hold hydraulic pressure for the system hold-release-reapply cycle.
 They are used on both integral and non-integral ABS systems.
-An integral unit includes an electric pump that provides high-pressure power assist as well as providing pressure for the hold-release-reapply cycle.
+An integral unit includes an electric pump that provides high-pressure power assistance and pressure for the hold-release-reapply cycle.
 Many non-integral systems use a 50 psi spring-loaded accumulator to provide pressure for the cycle.

-An integral ABS unit contains the master cylinder, modulator, electric pump, and accumulator in a single modular assembly.
+An integral ABS unit contains the master cylinder, modulator, electric pump, and accumulator in a modular assembly.
 The electric pump is operated by a relay that receives a control signal from the ABS control module.
-These pumps create pressure for the hold-release-reapply cycle and typically provide pressure for brake assist as well.
+These pumps create pressure for the hold-release-reapply cycle and typically provide pressure for brake assist.
 The accumulator stores pressure for the system.

-They utilize a nitrogen gas charge that's separated from the pressurized hydraulic fluid by a thick rubber diaphragm.
-When filled with pressurized fluid from the pump, these accumulators can reach dangerous pressures and must be handled with care.
-They are typically depressurized by pulling the relay and pumping the brake pedal 25-40 times.
+They utilize a nitrogen gas charge separated from the pressurized hydraulic fluid by a thick rubber diaphragm.
+When filled with pressurized fluid from the pump, these accumulators can reach dangerous pressures and must be handled carefully.
+They are depressurized by pulling the relay and pumping the brake pedal 25-40 times.
 Always check manufacturer service manuals and TSB's before repairing any ABS brake system.

-An integral high-pressure accumulator has a low pressure and a high pressure switch.
+An integral high-pressure accumulator has a low-pressure and a high-pressure switch.
 These switches allow the ABS control module to keep the pressure between a set parameter.
 The parameters vary, usually between 1000 psi and 1600 psi.
-When pressures get too low, the control module will illuminate the amber ABS light.
-Some high pressure accumulators reach pressures as high as 2700 psi.
+The control module will illuminate the amber ABS light when pressures get too low.
+Some high-pressure accumulators reach pressures as high as 2700 psi.